konstantint/BreadboardBot/docs/index.md

 2. [Assemble](assembly.md) them.
 3. Check out the [fun things](examples.md) you can do with your robot.

-Leave your feedback or propose new ideas as issues in [this repository](https://github.com/konstantint/BreadboardBot).
+Leave your feedback or propose new ideas as [issues](https://github.com/konstantint/BreadboardBot/issues) or [discussions](https://github.com/konstantint/BreadboardBot/discussions) in [the project's repository](https://github.com/konstantint/BreadboardBot).

 # License
 * Any original code in the project is MIT-licensed.
 The codebase includes [CircuitPython libraries](https://github.com/adafruit/circuitpython), which are also MIT-licensed.